 I would say just calculate the cost of the software and plugins which you are going to use in your blog.

-I am yet to sign up for Convert kit so that is going to be an additional expense which I will include later.
+I am yet to sign up for Mailerlite so that is going to be an additional expense which I will include later.
 If you don’t know about Mailer Lite then it is the email market tool which you have to use if you are stepping into the journey of being a travel blogger.

 Although travel blogging is now much more crowded than it was a few years ago, there are also far more income opportunities than there used to be.
 As I started out, only a handful of travel bloggers made $1,000 a month, and they were the ones who blogged for several years.
 I wouldn’t be surprised these days if there were well over a hundred travel bloggers bringing in six figures each year.

 Loved our Post then Don’t forget to Pin us.